shotgunsoftware/tk-core/docs/core.rst

-Executing Tank Commands
+Executing Tank commands
 ---------------------------------------------------------

 The ``tank`` command offers a variety of system utility commands to handle for example upgrades, administration and maintenance.
-These commands are also available to use via the API in order to make it easy to integrate toolkit maintenance workflows with other scriped workflows you may have in your studio.
+These commands are also available to use via the API in order to make it easy to integrate Toolkit maintenance workflows with other scriped workflows you may have in your studio.
 The following commands can be used to manage and execute these functions:

-API Access methods
+API access methods
 =========================================

 .. autofunction:: list_commands